Key Takeaway

 What to Expect and How to Prepare

-The C&P exam for PTSD is a critical part of your claim.
+The C&P exam for PTSD is a medical evaluation focused on your health history.

-- Mental Health Evaluation: The examiner (usually a psychologist or psychiatrist) will ask detailed questions about your stressors, symptoms (frequency, severity, duration), history, and how PTSD impacts your social and occupational functioning.
+- Mental Health Evaluation: The examiner (usually a psychologist or psychiatrist) will ask detailed questions about your clinical history, symptoms (frequency, severity, duration), and how PTSD impacts your social and occupational functioning.

-- Psychological Testing: Some exams may include standardized questionnaires or tests.
-Answer truthfully.
+- Psychological Testing: Some exams may include standardized questionnaires.
+Answer these based on your clinical experience.

-- Review Records: The examiner should review the evidence you submitted (your file or “C-file”).
+- Review Records: The examiner will typically review the medical evidence you have provided in your file.

 Take action today: